Evidence-Based · CGA Components · EMR Documentation · Free

 Choosing the Right Geriatric Assessment Tool

-• Depression screening: GDS-15 — 5 minutes, Yes/No format, sensitivity 81%, meets Medicare Annual Wellness Visit requirement
+• Depression screening: GDS-15 — 5 minutes, Yes/No format, sensitivity 81%, meets Medicare Annual Wellness Visit requirement.
+Public domain.

-• Basic ADL function: Katz ADL — 5 minutes, hierarchical 6-item scale, SNF MDS required
+• Basic ADL function: Katz ADL — 5 minutes, hierarchical 6-item scale, required for SNF MDS.
+Public domain.

-• Community living capacity: Lawton IADL — 5 minutes, 8 domains, best early indicator of cognitive decline
+• Community living capacity: Lawton IADL — 5 minutes, 8 domains, best early indicator of functional decline.
+Public domain.

-• Frailty — rapid triage: Clinical Frailty Scale — 1–2 minutes, single global rating, used in ICU and emergency
+• Frailty — rapid triage: Clinical Frailty Scale — 1–2 minutes, single global rating 1–9, used in ICU and emergency.

-• Frailty — detailed profiling: Edmonton Frail Scale — 10 minutes, 9 domains including cognition and TUG
+• Frailty — detailed profiling: Edmonton Frail Scale — 10 minutes, 9 domains including cognition (clock drawing) and physical performance (TUG).

-• Physical performance: SPPB — 10–15 minutes, balance + gait + chair stand, MCID 1 point
+• Physical performance: SPPB — 10–15 minutes, balance + gait + chair stand, score ≤ 9 = high risk, MCID 1 point.
+Public domain.

-• Fear of falling: FES-I — 5 minutes, 16 activities, High concern at ≥28, predicts future falls
+• Fear of falling: FES-I — 5 minutes, 16 activities, high concern at ≥ 28, predicts future falls and activity restriction.

 Geriatric Assessment in US Clinical Practice

 In the United States, geriatric outcome measures are required documentation for several Medicare and Medicaid programmes.
-The Annual Wellness Visit (AWV) requires depression screening (GDS-15 meets this requirement) and cognitive impairment screening (MoCA or MMSE).
-The SNF Minimum Data Set (MDS 3.0) requires Katz ADL, GDS-15, MMSE or cognitive interview, and fall risk assessment for all Medicare and Medicaid skilled nursing facility residents.
-The Medicare Home Health Outcome and Assessment Information Set (OASIS) requires ADL functional assessment using items from the Barthel and Katz frameworks.
+The Annual Wellness Visit (AWV) requires depression screening — the GDS-15 meets this requirement.
+The SNF Minimum Data Set (MDS 3.0) requires Katz ADL, GDS-15, and fall risk assessment for all Medicare and Medicaid skilled nursing facility residents.
+The Medicare Home Health OASIS requires ADL functional assessment using items from the Katz framework.
 Having objective, documented scores from validated tools supports insurance authorisation, discharge planning, and skilled care justification.

 When to Refer for Comprehensive Geriatric Assessment

 A full multidisciplinary CGA is indicated when screening tools identify significant impairment.
-Consider CGA referral for: GDS-15 ≥ 5 (positive depression screen); MoCA ≤ 25 (possible MCI); Katz ADL ≤ 4 (dependent in 2+ ADLs); CFS ≥ 5 or EFS ≥ 7 (frailty confirmed); SPPB ≤ 9 (low physical performance); or FES-I ≥ 28 (high fall concern with likely activity restriction).
+Consider CGA referral for: GDS-15 ≥ 5 (positive depression screen); Katz ADL ≤ 4 (dependent in 2+ ADLs); Lawton IADL ≤ 5 (community independence impaired); CFS ≥ 5 or EFS ≥ 7 (frailty confirmed); SPPB ≤ 9 (low physical performance); or FES-I ≥ 28 (high fall concern with likely activity restriction).
 Any single positive screen in a high-risk older adult warrants further clinical evaluation and, where available, geriatric specialist review.

-Dr. Nikhil Mahajan, PT, MPT Doctor of Physical Therapy · Reviewed May 27, 2026 · View full credentials
+Nikhil Mahajan, PT, MPT Doctor of Physical Therapy · Reviewed May 29, 2026 · View full credentials